bonzo81/Moba-Putty-Web-Handler/README.md

 # Moba-Putty-Web-Handler
 Files required to open MobaXterm or PuTTY when using ssh:// and telnet:// URLs

+####For SSH connection you will be asked to enter username before connecting.

 ### MobaXTerm

 > MobaXTerm is expected to be installed in the default location of C:\Program Files (x86)\Mobatek\MobaXterm\